 Significant Cash Flows - Stratos Investment Management employs a significant cash flow policy, and has since inception.
-Significant cash flows are defined as any external cash flow of ±20% of the beginning month account value.
-Prior to January 1, 2017, Stratos Investment Management defined significant cash flows as any external cash flow of ±10%.
-Accounts with significant cash flows are removed from the composite until rebalanced back to the strategy's model weightings.
+Significant cash flows are defined as any external cash flow of $\pm 20\%$ of the beginning month account value.
+Prior to January 1, 2017, Stratos Investment Management defined significant cash flows are removed from the composite until rebalanced back to the strategy's model weightings.